jdoda/hotedge/README.md

 #### Example
 `gsettings --schemadir ~/.local/share/gnome-shell/extensions/hotedge@jonathan.jdoda.ca/schemas set org.gnome.shell.extensions.hotedge edge-size 50`

+### suppress-activation-when-button-held

+When `suppress-activation-when-button-held` is true the hot edge will not activate when a mouse button is held down.
+This reduces the chance of accidental activation, but also prevents you from using th ehot edge to open the shell during drag-and-drop operations.

 ### min-log-level

 `min-log-level` is the minimum level of log statement that will be logged.
 Log levels increase in order of severity with 0 (DEBUG) being the lowest and 4 (FATAL) being the highest.
 The default value is 1 (INFO).

 #### Example